aryas1ngh/brain-tumor-seg/README.md

 - Kaggle dataset link (train + val) : [link](https://www.kaggle.com/datasets/awsaf49/brats20-dataset-training-validation)
 - BraTS Challenge : [link](https://www.med.upenn.edu/cbica/brats/)

+## Steps
-1. Clone the repo:
+- Clone the repo:
 ```bash
 git clone https://github.com/aryas1ngh/brain-tumor-seg.git
 ```

-3. Install the requirements:
+-  Install the requirements:
 ```bash
 pip install -r requirements.txt
 ```

-5. Download the MRI data into the specified directory ```'/bt_data/'```.
+- Download the MRI data into the specified directory ```'/bt_data/'```.
 You can modify the data path in the code if needed.
 Store the training and validation data in ```/train/``` and ```/val/``` respectively.

-6. Execute the Jupyter notebook ```bt_seg_colab.ipynb``` in a compatible environment like Google Colab.
+- Execute the Jupyter notebook ```bt_seg_colab.ipynb``` in a compatible environment like Google Colab.
 Make sure to mount your Google Drive to access the data.

-7. The notebook includes sections for data exploration, preprocessing, model architecture, training, and evaluation.
+- The notebook includes sections for data exploration, preprocessing, model architecture, training, and evaluation.

-8. After training, the model will be saved as ```bt_seg.hdf5```.
+- After training, the model will be saved as ```bt_seg.hdf5```.

-9. To test the trained model on a specific image, load the image and its corresponding mask using the provided function ```test_model```.
+- To test the trained model on a specific image, load the image and its corresponding mask using the provided function ```test_model```.
 Update the file paths accordingly.

-10. View the training history and performance using the provided visualization functions.
+- View the training history and performance using the provided visualization functions.